mustafausama/networks-chat-app/README.md

 # Testing the application
 ## Unit and integration testing
 You can test the application by running the command
-`python -m unittest discover tests`
+`python -m unittest discover -b tests`
 You can see a detailed report of the tests by running the command
 `poetry run pytest -v tests/`
 ## Stress and performance testing